-At the time, Christodoulou was just 23 years old.
-She ran the race wearing number 606 and crossed the finish line at Panathenaic Stadium in 5 hours, 1 minute and 20 seconds, finishing sixth among women — and leaving about 200 male athletes trailing behind her.
+At the time, Christodoulou was just twenty-three years old.
+She ran the race wearing number 606 and crossed the finish line at Panathenaic Stadium in 5 hours, 1 minute and 20 seconds, finishing sixth among women—and leaving about two hundred male athletes trailing behind her.

-At that particular Marathon there were 44 female athletes besides Christodoulou, competing in a field of 650 men.
+At that particular Marathon, there were forty-four female athletes besides Christodoulou competing in a field of 650 men.

 “I had to finish, to convince women that they could do it,” she said in an interview years later.
 “Otherwise, I would confirm that those who have the opposite opinion are right.”

-She began her athletic career at the Athletic Club of Filothei — and for a long time was the only woman on the team.
+She began her athletic career at the Athletic Club of Filothei, and, for a long time, she was the only woman on the team.

-In 1968, as she was beginning her studies in psychology, she joined the Ethnikos athletics club where she trained to run the 100 and 200 meters.
+In 1968, as she was beginning her studies in psychology, she joined the Ethnikos athletics club, where she trained to run the one hundred and two hundred meters.

-Christodoulou then joined the group of women competing in the 1,500 meters, which was the maximum distance allowed for women at the time.
+Christodoulou then joined the group of women competing in the 1,500 meters, which was the maximum distance allowed for women to race at the time.

 In fact, women were not allowed to exercise as many times as they wanted because there was a general belief that they didn’t have the stamina for it.
 They were not even allowed to have their own locker rooms.

-In October of 1974, just days before the “Open” Marathon, Christodoulou read in the newspaper that 44 female athletes from Germany would be coming to participate in the race.
+In October of 1974, just days before the “Open” Marathon, Christodoulou read in the newspaper that forty-four female athletes from Germany would be coming to participate in the race.

 “I did not want to prove anything in Marathon race”

-Four days before the race, she completed her longest run thus far, covering 21.5 km, almost half the distance of a marathon.
+Four days before the race, she completed her longest run thus far, covering 21.5 km, (13.3 miles), or half the distance of a marathon.

-Christodoulou said that she recalls that the day of the race, along the route people shouted at her, “Are you Greek?
+Christodoulou said that she recalls that on the day of the race, along the route, people shouted at her, “Are you Greek?
 You will finish first!”

-People’s perception had suddenly and totally changed when they saw her running and covering a large portion of the distance.
+People’s perceptions had suddenly and totally reversed when they saw her running and covering a large portion of the distance.

-When the female marathoner entered the stadium, she said she could not describe the feeling of joy and pride as people cheered for her.
+When the female marathoner finally entered the stadium at the end of the race, she said she could not describe the feeling of joy and pride as people cheered for her.